For Insurers & Claims Teams

 Why this path matters

-• Which close-out records should be delivered back with the matter
+- Which preservation records should be delivered back with the matter

 Expected record set

-Typical records may include intake and handling logs, receipt or transfer records, identifiers, verification references when used, and close-out materials tied back to the sources received and the handling performed.
+Typical records may include intake and handling logs, receipt or transfer records, identifiers, verification references when used, and preservation records tied back to the sources received and the handling performed.
 Exact materials vary by source type, transfer path, and matter requirements, but the record set stays anchored to one written matter definition.

 Ordinary engagement boundary